 Ignore, for the moment, that subsidies entail deadweight losses in the taxed markets that fund them and in the subsidized markets that benefit from them.
 Ignore, further, that subsidies entail anticompetitive effects and rent-seeking costs.
 Forgetting all these considerations, subsidies are at best a zero-sum game on a national scale: when one state lures a firm with a subsidy, its gain is exactly offset by another state's loss.
 This phenomenon is perhaps best illustrated by what has come to be known as the "Kansas-Missouri economic border war."
 There, in less than a decade, the two states have spent about \$335 million to lure firms back and forth across the state line that splits Kansas City.
+154

-Economists have long likened the nationwide subsidy race to a "prisoner's dilemma"-a game theory example in which the rules of the game constrain the players to pursue socially destructive behavior.
+Economists have long likened the nation-wide subsidy race to a "prisoner's dilemma"-a game theory example in which the rules of the game constrain the players to pursue socially destructive behavior.
 More recently, some have called for an economic cease-fire in the subsidy war.
 Interestingly, even some economic development officials agree.
 As one Kansas City economic development official put it, "There ought to be a law against what I'm doing."
 This extraordinary waste recently motivated the state governments to agree to stop offering subsidies for border-jumping companies (but only for those counties that are part of the Kansas City metropolitan area).
+Is subsidies for border-jumping companies (but only for those counties that are part of the Kansas City metropolitan area).